 GROUP BY

-The Challenge: Charting libraries typically expect a continuous series of candlesticks, one for each time interval.
-However, if there were no trades in a given minute, our previous queries won't produce a row for that interval, creating a gap.
+The Challenge: Charting libraries and financial analysis tools expect a continuous series of candlesticks, one for each time interval.
+However, our materialized views are event-driven; if there were no trades in a given minute for a specific pair, our kline_1m_active view won't produce a row for that interval.
+This creates gaps in the data, which can break charts or lead to incorrect analysis.

 );